 - Identify “icons of evolution” and critically analyze how they are misused to convince people of the “fact” of evolution.

 - Relate the history of evolutionary theory to culture and society.

-- The advanced courses are open for enrollment but build on information from the CAP 101 Foundations in Creation Apologetics course.
+- The advanced courses are open for enrollment but build on information from CAP 101 and CAP 102.
 Students are expected to have a firm grasp on presuppositional apologetics to be successful in any advanced course.